DardoSec/cibersecurity-tools/README.en.md

 ---

 ## Usage
-Each folder contains scripts or exercises with instructions.
+Each folder contains scripts or executables with instructions.
 To use a script, follow the README or instructions inside the respective folder.

 ---